 Wondering if Java full-stack developers get paid well?
 If you consider six figures to be a strong salary, then the answer is yes.

-The average annual salary for Java full-stack developers in the United States is around $121,000, according to ZipRecruiter.
-The profession’s top earners can make upwards of $151,000 a year.
+The average annual salary for Java full-stack developers in the United States is around $78,300, according to the U.S. Bureau of Labor Statistic.

 Java Full-Stack Developer Interview Questions